victoriano/bluesky_search/README.md

-# Bluesky Posts Fetcher
+# Bluesky Search

-This script retrieves recent posts from Bluesky (AT Protocol) users and exports them in multiple formats.
+A Python package for retrieving, searching, and exporting posts from Bluesky (AT Protocol) social network.

 ## Features